ChengWu-NJ/yolosvc/pkg/darknet/Readme.md

 copy from github.com/LdDl/go-darknet

 modifications:
-* the number of classes and names of classes should be inputed in program code instead of read from darknet config file (network.go)
+* changed the way to get the number and names of classes from obj.names instead of read from darknet config file.
+* added the feature to draw bounding boxes and labels including to automatically generate colors of boxes and label text.